MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Consider setting up an [approval flow](https://support.office.com/article/a8b2e689-d4a1-4639-8028-333c0ece30d9) for changes to your site.
 This can help you maintain standards within your group as people update pages with the latest information.

-*Start by:*

-*You'll know your done when:*
+*Start by -* Prioritizing business objectives, and then decide the type of sites and web parts that will be needed initially.

+*You'll know your done when -* Business and site owners have dedicated areas in SharePoint that can been owned and maintained with little over sight.

 ### Content creators

 Content creators are the people who will be responsible for the day-to-day management and creation of content.
 Content creators can take on many responsibilities such as creating and publishing organizational news, subject matter experts for special projects and initiatives and thought leaders.

-Content creators should get familiar with SharePoint design fundamentals and building blocks.
+Content creators should get familiar with [SharePoint design fundamentals](https://support.office.com/en-us/article/Plan-your-SharePoint-site-21761aac-f7f7-4499-b0ca-cf283477c32f).

 Keep in mind these key success factors as you create and manage content for your intranet:

-- Develop a content strategy and publishing schedule
-- Ask for feedback and allow for comments and social interaction
-- Schedule content audits as needed to ensure content is relevant

-**Key tasks:**

-- Launch and manage sites
-- Create and manage content
+> [!div class="checklist"]
+> * Have an executive sponsor
+> * Design for simplicity and longevity
+> * Ask for feedback from users during all stages of the design process
+> * Work with champions and thought leaders in the organization
+> * Establish KPIs and regularly communicate them from project start to finish

-- Inform and engage
+#### Inform and engage

+*Start by:*

+*You'll know your done when:*

+#### Connect and collaborate

+*Start by:*

+*You'll know your done when:*

-- Build culture and community
+#### Build culture and community
-- Connect and collaborate

 *Start by:*

 *You'll know your done when:*

 ## Section 2: SharePoint design fundamentals and building blocks